eduvpn/documentation/API.md

    is higher than the `seq` in the cached copy (see Caching section);
 5. Overwrite the cached version if appropriate.

+The public key that is currently used is `E5On0JTtyUVZmcWd+I/FXRm32nSq8R2ioyW7dcu/U88=`.
+This is Base64-encoded.

 ## API Discovery

 The OAuth and API endpoints can be discovered by requesting a JSON document